yokolet/tranquil-beach/arrays_and_strings/group_anagrams.md

 #### Complexity

-- Time: `O(n * k)` -- n, k are lengths of the given strings and each string respectively.
+- Time: `O(nk)` -- n, k are lengths of the given strings and each string respectively.
 - Space: `O(m)` -- m is a length of anagrams